Wuyishan, Fujian: Population

 As early as the ancient period, people began to settle in Wuyishan.
 By the Ming Dynasty, the total population of Wuyishan had reached nearly 40,000.
 After the founding of the People's Republic of China, the population of Wuyishan grew rapidly until the late 1970s.
 However, by the early 1980s, the growth rate slowed due to the influence of the family planning policy.

 According to the 6th National Census in 2010, Wuyishan had a resident population of 233,557, with 51.94% male and 48.06% female.
 The population residing in urban areas was 122,851, accounting for 52.60%.

-According to data from the 7th National Census, until November 1, 2020, Wuyishan had a resident population of 259,668.
+According to data from the 7th National Census, as of November 1, 2020, Wuyishan had a resident population of 259,668.

 Ethnicity

 Due to wars, the early dominant ethnic groups in Wuyishan gradually declined and were assimilated by the Han Chinese.
 Today, the ethnic composition of Wuyishan is predominantly Han, with only a very small minority population.
 According to the 6th National Census, there were 1,941 people from minority ethnic groups in Wuyishan, accounting for 0.83% of the total population.